 This is pretty much a given, your website is the destination for potential customers looking for information, services, and reasons to choose you over a competitor.
 Your website should provide a pleasant experience, easy access to any information a visitor is looking for, and aim to build trust in your brand.

-There are many, many tactics used but the goal of them is the same: subtly funnel a visitor to take the specific action you want for that page.
+There are many, many tactics used but there’s only one goal.
+Subtly funnel a visitor to take the specific action you want for that page.
 Some core optimizations include ensuring each page has one focus, creating strong Call-To-Actions, and A/B Testing your messages and actions.

 Leads and conversions are a pretty important metric, otherwise how can you tell how successful your strategy is?
 There are many different avenues to track such as phone calls, emails, newsletter signups, walk-ins, etc. The more real-time your tracking is the quicker you can respond to changes, like the 24/7 marketing dashboard for out clients.